 We face potential liquidity risks due to varying periods over which our assets and liabilities mature.
 As is typical for NBFCs, a portion of our funding requirements is met through short-term funding sources such as bank loans, working capital demand loans, cash credit, short term loans and commercial papers.
 However, each of our products differs in terms of the average tenor, average yield, average interest rates and average size of loan.
 The average tenor of our products is lesser than the average tenor of our liabilities.
 Typically, the average maturity profile of our Company's lending portfolio is 4-5 months to 1 year whereas the liabilities are of a longer term.
-Consequently, since our assets are of short term and liabilities are of long term nature, our inability to obtain additional credit facilities or renew our existing credit facilities, in a timely and cost-effective manner or at all, may lead to liquidation/ non building of assets of our assets, which in turn may adversely affect our operations and financial performance.
+Consequently, since our assets are of short term and liabilities, in a timely and cost-effective manner or at all, may lead to liquidation/ non building of assets of our assets, which in turn may adversely affect our operations and financial performance.
 Further, mismatches between our assets and liabilities are compounded in case of pre-payments of the financing facilities we grant to our customers.
-Such prepayment of the financing facility, if further assets are not built up may affect the financial performance
+Such prepayment of the financing facility, if further assets are not built up may affect the financial performance.